Mrs. Bumatay's Bulletin

 Our district will continue to offer Rapid COVID testing, in partnership with San Diego State University (SDSU) and Communities Fighting COVID.
 Every month, the testing calendar will be posted on the district’s COVID website here: http://www.sweetwaterschools.org/covid-19-information/#rapidcovidtesting.
 Here is a link to Frequently Asked Questions regarding the COVID vaccine and here is the link for all COVID Testing Sites.
 We all know someone who has been personally affected by this virus.
 Please continue to wear masks, wash hands frequently and maintain social distancing to help prevent the spread of infection.

 COVID-19 Positive Cases

-If any student (vaccinated or unvaccinated, symptomatic or asymptomatic) is determined to be positive for COVID, that student must isolate at home for 10 days.
+If any student (vaccinated or unvaccinated, symptomatic or asymptomatic) is determined to be positive for COVID, that student must isolate at home for 10 calendar days.

 COVID-19 Close Contacts

 • If a student is confirmed VACCINATED and ASYMPTOMATIC, that student does NOT have to quarantine at home.
 VACCINATED close contact students may remain in school.
 Families and school personnel should monitor the student for any symptoms.
 The CDC and local health department are recommending, however, that even VACCINATED and ASYMPTOMATIC close contacts students take a COVID test between the 3rd -5th day.

 o UNVACCINATED and ASYMPTOMATIC students shall follow the Close Contact 10-day

 o Students may remain at school, in class for in-person instruction.